Curing (food preservation): Smoke

 Meat can also be preserved by "smoking".
 If the smoke is hot enough to slow-cook the meat, this will also keep it tender.
 One method of smoking calls for a smokehouse with damp wood chips or sawdust.
 In North America, hardwoods such as hickory, mesquite, and maple are commonly used for smoking, as are the wood from fruit trees such as apple, cherry, and plum, and even corncobs.

 Smoking helps seal the outer layer of the food being cured, making it more difficult for bacteria to enter.
 It can be done in combination with other curing methods such as salting.
 Common smoking styles include hot smoking, smoke roasting (pit barbecuing) and cold smoking.
 Smoke roasting and hot smoking cook the meat while cold smoking does not.
 If the meat is cold smoked, it should be dried quickly to limit bacterial growth during the critical period where the meat is not yet dry.
 This can be achieved, as with jerky, by slicing the meat thinly.

 The smoking of food directly with wood smoke is known to contaminate the food with carcinogenic polycyclic aromatic hydrocarbons.

-Effect of meat preservation

-On health
+Research

 Since the 20th century, with respect to the relationship between diet and human disease (e.g. cardiovascular, etc.), scientists have conducted studies on the effects of lipolysis on vacuum-packed or frozen meat.
 In particular, by analyzing entrecôtes of frozen beef during 270 days at -20 °C, scientists found an important phospholipase that accompanies the loss of some unsaturated fat n-3 and n-6, which are already low in the flesh of ruminants.

+Health effects

+Elevated levels of nitrites in preserved meats increase the risk of nasopharyngeal cancer.

 In 2015, the International Agency for Research on Cancer of the World Health Organization classified processed meat, that is, meat that has undergone salting, curing, fermenting, or smoking, as "carcinogenic to humans".